UItimate Costa Rica

 - Take a sunset yoga class on beautiful Santa Teresa beach

-- Spend the night getting to know the locals at Coope San Juan homestay
+- Get to know the locals at Coope San Juan village

 - Soak in the hot springs at La Fortuna